A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Analysis of Filament Bulk Properties

 If we assume that the filament is roughly symmetric around the axis joining A399 and A401, our result suggests that the A399--401 system is significantly foreshortened.
 For instance, if the true thickness of the filament -- the dimension orthogonal to its width and length -- is equal to $w_{\fil}$ and all of $y_{\mathrm{c}}$ comes from a rectangular filament, then the angle between the line of sight and the A399--401 axis is $\gamma = \arcsin(w_{\fil} / r_{\fil}) \sim \toymodelnaifangle$.
-Fig.~\ref{fig:los_geometry} displays a toy model (described in Appendix~\ref{appendix:toy_model}) that shows the limitations of this approximation, since the line of sight does graze the outskirts of the clusters.
+Fig.~\ref{fig:los_geometry} displays a toy model, based on the \modcircmesa geometry to avoid making assumptions about the inclinations $i$ of the cluster 3D ellipticities, and described in detail in Appendix~\ref{appendix:toy_model}).
+This toy model shows that the trigonometric approximation above is inadequate since the line of sight does graze the outskirts of the clusters.
 Taking the contribution from the cluster halos into account, this toy model yields an angle of $\gamma = \toymodelangle$.
 Given the separation between A399 and A401 in the plane of the sky of $d_{\mathrm{p}} = \clusterseparation$ (Table~\ref{tab:basic_properties}), this would imply a total separation of $\toymodelseparation$.
 We stress that this toy model is highly idealized.
 The basic result we wish to convey is chiefly qualitative: when we combine our SZ measurement of $y$ in the bridge with the \Suzaku X-ray data, we find that A399--401 axis has a significant component along the line of sight.

 Given this orientation of the filament, we now explore the possible implications for the orientation of the clusters themselves, since our statistically-preferred \modmesa provides measurements of their ellipticities in the plane of the sky (the $R$ parameter in Table~\ref{tab:fit_results}).
 Cosmological simulations have found that cluster ellipticity has a statistical tendency to be co-aligned with local large scale filamentary structure \citep[e.g.,][]{kuchner/etal:2020}, and so we might expect that our clusters are approximately prolate ellipsoids with axes of revolution pointing along the filament.
 The true minor-to-major axis ratio $R_{\mathrm{t}}$ would then be related to the measured value in the plane of the sky, $R$, as \citep{fabricant/rybicki/gorenstein:1984}: